 Our principal sources of short-term liquidity are internally generated funds and short-term borrowings, which we believe are sufficient to meet our working capital requirements.
 We borrowed U.S.\$220 million during the year ended March 31, 2012, which is to be repaid in eight quarterly installments beginning in December 2014.
-Further, we also borrowed U.S.\$150 million during the year ended March 31, 2014, which is to be repaid in five quarterly installments beginning in February 2018.
+During the six months ended September 30, 2015, we repaid the entire outstanding loan amount, and we further incurred U.S.\$110 million of new short-term borrowings (refer to Note 13 of our unaudited condensed consolidated interim financial statements for further details).
+We also borrowed U.S.\$150 million during the year ended March 31, 2014, which is to be repaid in five quarterly installments beginning in February 2018.
 These loans were obtained primarily to repay some of our then existing short term and long term borrowings and to meet our anticipated capital expenditures over the near term.
 As part of our growth strategy, we continue to review opportunities to acquire companies, complementary technologies or product rights.